jansindl3r/jansindl3r.github.io/entries/type/Gabion/Gabion.md

-Gabion explores links between headline and text styles.
+Gabion explores connections between headline and text styles.
 It is a result of very important learning process.
-Process of unconnectable dots, searching and learning and changing opinion every day and week.
-In the end I had a typeface that I would had never thought of drawing because it used to be out of my comfort zone.
-Now I see new fields to explore and have experiences and material to build on.
+Process of unconnectable dots, searching, learning and changing opinion every day and week.
+After that all I have a typeface that I would had never thought of drawing.
+Now I see new fields to explore and have experiences, material and thoughts to build on.

 ![](initial-paper-sketch.png)
 *First sketches were all about exploration of writing tools, combining styles and seeing what could have been done*